FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Does CYA require that I be vaccinated for COVID-19 in order to attend the program?

 CYA has made the decision to require proof of vaccination of all students for as long as the pandemic lasts.
 This decision was made after taking into serious consideration the measures imposed by the Greek government on unvaccinated persons.
 The measures may be eased during summer but are expected to be put in effect again in the fall.
-These measures will encumber a student’s daily life, affect attendance of our program, and in general reduce the level of their study abroad experience.
+These measures will encumber an unvaccinated student’s daily life, affect attendance of our program, and in general reduce the level of their study abroad experience.
 The decision not to accept non-vaccinated students has been made in order to inform incoming students but also to ensure a smooth and safe experience for all.
-Additionally, for the safety of the CYA community, all CYA staff & faculty have been vaccinated.
+Additionally, for the safety of the CYA community, all CYA staff & faculty have been fully vaccinated.

 In the event that restrictions are re-established in the fall, and given that CYA’s program involves a great degree of hands-on learning at sites and museums, and that the highlights of the program are its educational trips, two of which are 4 to 5 days long, non-vaccinated students would encounter obstacles – and incur extra expenses – just to attend class, participate in study travel, or to simply enjoy their free time.
-It is therefore imperative that students preparing to study at CYA in the fall 2022 be fully vaccinated.
+It is therefore imperative that students preparing to study at CYA in the fall 2022 be fully vaccinated, including booster shots.

 Students may upload their vaccination card on the CYA Document Submission form along with their post acceptance materials.